SimpleLance/SimpleLance/README.md

 Install by copying files to web root and importing sql file.
 Make sure to edit config.php to suit

-At present only basic user management is working.
+At present only basic user management and project management are working, note that project management is only available in admin view.

-2 Accounts exist, 1 admin and 1 cust.
+2 Accounts exist, 1 admin and 1 customer.

 admin - email = admin@simplelance.com / password = admin123 <br>
 customer - email = customer@simplelance.com / password = customer123